hectorlutero/power-bi-embed-app/README.md

-# modular-monolith-backend-template

-## Documentation
+# Power BI Embed App

-This project is a modular monolith backend template built with Laravel 11, MySQL 8, and PHP 8.
+Welcome to the Power BI Embed App documentation.
+This project is a robust, modular monolith backend template built with Laravel 11, MySQL 8, and PHP 8.
+It provides a comprehensive solution for embedding Power BI reports with advanced user access control and management features.

-## Technologies Used
+## Key Features

-- Laravel 11
+- Built on Laravel 11 framework
-- MySQL 8
+- MySQL 8 database integration
-- PHP 8
+- PHP 8 compatibility
+- Docker containerization support
+- User authentication and authorization
+- Role-based access control
+- Group-based permissions
+- Report and workspace management
+- RESTful API architecture

+This documentation will guide you through the setup process, explain the core functionalities, and provide detailed information on the API endpoints available in this application.
+Whether you're a developer looking to extend the functionality or an administrator setting up the system, you'll find all the necessary information to get started and make the most of the Power BI Embed App.

 ## Getting Started with Docker Containers